TEACHING EXCHANGE PROGRAM

 Santa Cruz is rather prosperous and safe compared to other Brazilian cities.
 We are 100 miles (160 km.) from Porto Alegre, the largest city, the state capital and the nearest commercial airport.
 The main economic activity of Santa Cruz is leaf tobacco production, processing and exporting.
 Other industries are clothing, corn seed production, machinery, and rubber.
 There is also a university.
 See more about Santa Cruz at <http://www.sk.com.br/sk-scs.html>, read some cultural tips about Brazil at <http://www.sk.com.br/guests/sk-tips.html> and watch a couple of videos one of our teachers did in 2014: <Santa Cruz by Mica Prazak> and <Guilherme by Mica Prazak>.

-The emphasis in our school is on communicative work, using learner-centered activities.
-We are not confined to any single method, plan or course of lessons, but promote language and culture exchange through human interaction instead.
-We favor language acquisition rather than language learning, as defined by Stephen Krashen in his Natural Approach.
+Although we are not against audiolingual exercises with beginners, the emphasis in our school today is on communicative work, using learner-centered activities.
+We are not confined to any method, plan or course of lessons, but promote language and culture exchange through human interaction instead.
+We emphasize language acquisition rather than language learning, as defined by Stephen Krashen in his Natural Approach.
 As language is a result of human interaction, our school becomes a bilingual living and learning center with groups led by a native in the target culture.
-We respect each instructor's style, and rely on their previous experience.
-We also rely on their ability to build relationships within the group and create a natural desire for communication.
-Our most important recommendation to our instructors is to build a close relationship with each student and provide lots of comprehensible input.
+We respect each instructor's style, and rely on their ability to build relationships within the group and create a natural desire for communication.
+Our most important recommendation to our instructors is to build a close relationship with each student if possible.

 We believe in the need of beginners for formal instruction and provide it, but always search for the cooperative atmosphere of a learner-centered classroom.
 Our instructors must be versatile: acting like a businessman when teaching businessmen; becoming a teenager when teaching teenagers; and becoming a child when teaching children.
 It is important to keep in mind that adapting classroom activities to students' needs and interests demands much more time on class preparation than it would if you just followed a course of lessons and books.

-In the last few years we have been noticing an increase in the number of young learners (even toddlers) as compared to adults.
+In the last few years we have been noticing an increase in the number of teenage students as compared to adults.
 We can also notice an improvement in the average proficiency level of those young students who nowadays have more contact with English through the Internet and satellite TV.
-Therefore, in line with Krashen's theory of language acquisition, we are now planning to include various subjects using the target language (English) as a medium of instruction with intermediate and advanced level students rather than making English the subject of the study itself.
-So, in addition to teaching ESL, we would teach perhaps History, Geography, Earth & Space Science, Biology, Life Science, American Society, or even Math, Physics or Chemistry, etc. The students would be allowed to drive the learning somewhat, all in a light and flexible manner, without the strain of achievement standards and evaluations.
+Therefore, in line with Krashen's theory of language acquisition, we are now planning to teach various subjects using the target language (English) as a medium of instruction with intermediate and advanced level students rather than making English the subject of the study itself.
+So, rather than teaching ESL, we would teach perhaps History, Geography, Earth & Space Science, Biology, Life Science, American Society, or even Math, Physics or Chemistry, etc. The students would be allowed to drive the learning somewhat, all in a light and flexible manner, without the strain of achievement standards and evaluations.

 You can read more about our teaching preferences on <http://www.sk.com.br/sk-mthen.html> and <http://www.sk.com.br/sk-gdins.html>.

-There are about 8 other language schools in the city.
+There are about 8 other small language schools in the city.
 They teach English almost exclusively since the demand for other foreign languages is very low.
-As chain schools, their main goal is to sell the head franchiser's teaching books and their teachers and students have to stick to a strict course of lessons, while we are independent and can be much more creative in exploring the instructor's personal ability and adjusting the activities to the students' interests, needs and learning pace.
+As chain schools they need to make regular payments to the head franchiser and their teachers and students have to stick to a course of lessons and books, while we are independent and can be much more creative in exploring the instructor's personal ability and adjusting the activities to the students' interests, needs and learning pace.
 This gives us a good competitive edge.
-Besides this, other schools normally operate with poorly qualified Brazilian teachers, while we have had only native speakers besides me.
-We are without any question more qualified.
+Besides this, they normally operate with poorly paid and poorly qualified Brazilian teachers, while we have had only native speakers besides me.
+We are without any question more qualified, but for a number of years we didn't invest in advertising to the general public.
 Although we have a good reputation, most of the important clients, and a significant number of students, we can grow further.

 One of the participant's most important credentials is to have affinity to children, be communicative, considerate and interested in making friends.
 Previous ESL teaching experience is also praised.
 Additional qualifications would be academic background in TESOL or related fields and interest in learning Portuguese and Brazilian culture.
 We also know from experience that longer stays make for a better teaching and learning experience and for this reason prefer candidates interested in two semesters.